fatkodima/online_migrations/docs/configuring.md

 config.verbose_sql_logs = true
 ```

-This feature is enabled by default in a production Rails environment.
+This feature is enabled by default in a staging and production Rails environments.
 You can override this setting via `ONLINE_MIGRATIONS_VERBOSE_SQL_LOGS` environment variable.

 ## Analyze Tables